 The Health GeoLab Collaborative was born in December 2017 from the lessons learned during the first year of operation (June 2016-August 2017) of the Asia eHealth Information Network (AeHIN) GIS Lab established with the support of Asian Development Bank (ADB), WHO, UNICEF, and Esri.

-The quick HIS geo-enabling assessment survey conducted by the AeHIN GIS Lab in preparation for the Digital Health Conference and 5th AeHIN General Meeting (Naypyitaw, March 2017) demonstrated that, while all the 13 countries that answered the survey have some GIS capacity and have been using it to produce thematic maps, other elements key to a sustainable geo-enablement of their HIS were lacking.
+The quick Health Information System (HIS) geo-enabling assessment survey conducted in preparation for the Digital Health Conference and 5th AeHIN General Meeting (Naypyitaw, March 2017) demonstrated that all the 13 countries that answered the survey had some GIS capacity and had been using it to produce thematic maps but other elements key to a sustainable geo-enablement of their HIS were lacking.

 The establishment of the Health GeoLab Collaborative to bring together a larger number of institutions and individuals sharing a common vision and ready to engage their respective skills, experience, and resources in the implementation of the HIS geo-enabling framework was the cost-effective solution to fill this gap.

 The thinking and processes that led to the establishment of the AeHIN GIS Lab and Health GeoLab Collaborative are described in detail in the following two ADB briefs:

 - Building capacity for geo-enabling health information systems: supporting equitable health services and well-being for all